 - Broken arms and legs

 - Internal injuries

 When injuries leave an innocent motorcyclist in the hospital and dealing with months of physical therapy, or a lifetime of changes, the drunk driver should be held accountable for his or her negligent decision to get behind the wheel and drive while intoxicated.
 Although a criminal case is intended to punish the intoxicated driver, a civil case can help a Georgia DUI victim pursue economic justice.

 If you have paid the price physically in a drunk driving crash, you deserve to get paid for your injuries, pain and suffering, medical expenses, lost income, and other damages.
-To find out more about your rights to a financial recovery and pursuing economic justice, call a knowledgeable Peachtree City drunk driving victim attorney at the Law Offices of Shane Smith today at 770.487.8999 for a free case consultation.
+To find out more about your rights to a financial recovery and pursuing economic justice, call a knowledgeable Peachtree City drunk driving victim attorney at Shane Smith Law today at 770.487.8999 for a free case consultation.